 Forced to look around rather than talk to each other due to the volume of Snowbird 1, I notice that the elderly couple across the way are making all sorts of demands on the kitchen and blending the different menus and having other combinations.
 Eventually, having small appetites they finish the meal and the lady comes over to ask me was I writing notes in my journal?
 "Yes" I say for brevity's sake.
 She keeps a journal too and she’s encouraged by my note taking that she’s going to do the same in future.
 She seems like a nice lady.

 The tables next to us have progressively filled.
-Both English couples of different ages and they too start up a conversation between tables within polite limits of content and duration… or so is my assessment from the snippets that I overheard.
+Both English couples of different ages and they too start up a conversation between tables within polite limits of content and duration…just enough to enable each to place the other on the wealth and status pecking order: Where do you live, what do you do for a living, you know sort of thing.
 After a while I notice the man in the next table is turning around expressively to look at Snowbird 1.
 Oh yes, I forgot to mention, this young couple is just the latest on that table.
 An earlier couple had sat down and then asked to be moved.
 They’ve scored a seat down in the other section of the restaurant.

 Eventually the Snowbirds depart.
 The trio resume their own private conversation.
 One of the middle aged and upper middle class accented English couple on one of our nearby tables exclaims “Oh Thank God, finally we can hear ourselves think!”
 Wow, well that’s saying it, but here here!
 There’s a general flutter of relief across multiple tables and the volume in the restaurant is suddenly normal.
 Surely you must think I’m exaggerating in this tale.
 I promise you I’m not.